How the matching works

 In other words, the top suggestions will be comprised of job posting or job applicant profiles with suitable training requirements which are located in your desired area and include many matching professions and skills.

-ESCO competences as the basis of matching
+Occupations and competences as the basis for matching

 Matching takes place in two different directions